Weitzenboeck derivations of free metabelian associative algebras: Hilbert series

-The variable $z$ gives the total degree and $t_1,t_2$ count the bidegree induced by the action of the diagonal subgroup of $GL_2(K)$: The coefficient of $t_1^{n_1}t_2^{n_2}z^n$ in $H_{GL_2}(F_d,t_1,t_2,z)$ is equal to the dimension of the elements of $F_d$ which are linear combinations of products of length $n$ in the variables $X_d$ and are of bidegree $(n_1,n_2)$.
-The Hilbert series $H_{GL_2}(F_d,t_1,t_2,z)$ plays the role of the character of the $GL_2(K)$-module $F_d$.
-If we present it as an infinite linear combination of Schur functions
+The variable $z$ gives the total degree and $t_1,t_2$ count the bidegree induced by the action of the diagonal subgroup of $GL_2(K)$.
+The coefficient of $t_1^{n_1}t_2^{n_2}z^n$ in $H_{GL_2}(F_d,t_1,t_2,z)$ is equal to the dimension of the elements of $F_d$ which are linear combinations of products of length $n$ in the variables $X_d$ and are of bidegree $(n_1,n_2)$.
+Then the bigraded Hilbert series of the algebra $F_d^{\delta}$ is